m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 As IP networks grew in adoption worldwide, there were a few challenges that became more and more pronounced, such as:

 1. **Handling the ever growing complexity and dynamic nature of networks:** The implementation of network policies required changes right down to each individual network device, which were often carried out by vendor-specific commands and required manual configurations.
 This was a heavy upkeep for operators.
 Traditional IP networks are quite far away from achieving automatic response mechanisms to dynamic network environment changes.
-2. **Tightly coupled architecture:** The traditional IP networks consist of a control plane (handles network traffic) and a data plane (forwards traffic based on the control plane’s decisions) that are bundled together.
+2. **Tightly coupled architecture:** The traditional IP networks consist of a control plane (handles network traffic) and a data plane (forwards traffic based on the control plane's decisions) that are bundled together.
 They are contained inside networking devices, and are thus not flexible to work on.
 This is evidenced by the fact that any new protocol update takes as long as 10 years, because of the way these changes need to percolate down to every networking device that is a part of the IP network.

 **Software Defined Networking.** This networking paradigm is an attempt to overcome limitations of the legacy IP networking paradigm.
 It starts by separating out the control logic (in the control plane) from the data plane.
 With this separation, the network switches simply perform the task of forwarding, and the control logic is purely implemented in a logically centralized controller (or a network OS), thereby making it possible for innovation to occur in areas of network reconfiguration and policy enforcement.
 Despite the centralized nature of control logic, in practice, production-level SDNs need a physically distributed control plane to achieve performance, reliability and scalability.